govind527/Credit-Card-Lead-Prediction/README.md

 2)From occupation vs Is_Lead graph enpreneurs are interested in credit products more and salaried person are less interested.

-3) the Self_employed are more in numbers and than others.
+3)The Self_employed are more in numbers and than others.

 ### Age vs lead and Credit_product vs Is_Lead